Experience The Oxfordshire Cotswolds

 Day 1 – Woodstock to Witney

-Start your journey in the historic town of Woodstock, home to The Oxfordshire Museum as well as antique shops, great pubs, and the 13th century Macdonald Bear Hotel.
+Start your journey in the historic town of Woodstock, home to The Oxfordshire Museum as well as antique shops, great pubs, and the 13th century Bear Hotel.
 No visit to Woodstock would be complete without a visit to Blenheim Palace, a UNESCO World Heritage Site and birthplace of Sir Winston Churchill.

 A few minutes further along the bus route is Long Hanborough train station.
 The station is on the Great Western Railway (GWR) line linking London Paddington to the Cotswolds.